shivam-raval96/idyll-js/blog-export.md

 Let’s get a larger workstation 🖥️  with a couple of GPUs and start investigating our first scaling technique called ***data parallelism** which is just a parallel version of gradient accumulation*.

-TODO: intro for this
+TODO: intro for torch.profiler section

-## torch.profiler
+## ✅ torch.profiler

 ![**Overlapped backward pass (stream 7) and gradients accumulation (stream 28) means we start the optimizer step as soon as the backward pass is done**](The%20Ultra-Scale%20Playbook%20Training%20LLMs%20on%20GPU%20Clus%20af1b4137215e4e4eb1971e7dfa3185a9/image%207.png)